thecodingmachine/graphqlite/website/versioned_docs/version-4.1/other_frameworks.md

 $factory->setAuthenticationService(new VoidAuthenticationService());
 // Configure an authorization service (to resolve the @Right annotations).
 $factory->setAuthorizationService(new VoidAuthorizationService());
+//Add class mapper to map a class names to one or many possible file names according to PSR-0 or PSR-4
+$factory->setClassNameMapper(new ClassNameMapper());
 // Change the naming convention of GraphQL types globally.
 $factory->setNamingStrategy(new NamingStrategy());
 // Add a custom type mapper.